-Our reports are prepared in the context of the 'Statement of responsibilities of auditors and addressed to members or officers are prepared for the sole use of the Council.
+Our reports are prepared in the context of the 'Statement of responsibilities of auditors and audited bodies' issued by Public Sector Audit Appointments Ltd. Reports and letters prepared by appointed auditors and addressed to members or officers are prepared for the sole use of the Council.
 No responsibility is accepted to any member or officer in their individual capacity or to any third party.